-Calling on Congress to Acknowledge Excavation Damage for PHMSA Reauthorization24 Sep 2015, Posted in Blog Posts
+Calling on Congress to Acknowledge Excavation Damage for PHMSA Reauthorization24 Sep 2015, Posted in All Posts, Blog Posts

 As Congress prepares to vote on the reauthorization of the Pipeline and Hazardous Materials Safety Administration (PHMSA) at the end of this month, the Alliance for Innovation and Infrastructure (Aii) wants to be sure members of Congress pay special attention to the primary cause of pipeline incidents in the United States – excavation damage.

 To ensure this issue is not overlooked, Aii sent out several letters to leaders in Congress requesting a provision be included in the current reauthorizing legislation, requiring PHMSA to perform a study analyzing the following: